Chief Sustainability Officer

-Mr. McLaughlin brings many years of Verisk and ISO experience to the position.
-He began his career in regulatory affairs, then managed client relations, and later served as special assistant to the president during ISO’s conversion to a for-profit company during the mid-1990s.
-From 1996 to 2008, Mr. McLaughlin and his management team led the financial and operational turnaround of ISO’s national property services business, publishing first-ever public opinion research demonstrating how ISO’s municipal fire grading activities benefit communities throughout the nation.
-In 2009, he led the company’s Information Systems & Technology operation during the search for a permanent executive.
+Pat’s career at Verisk began in regulatory affairs and includes experience in client relations and information systems, in addition to serving as special assistant for two of the company’s presidents.
+From 1996 to 2008, Pat led the financial and operational turnaround of Verisk’s national property services business, publishing first-ever public opinion research demonstrating how our municipal fire grading activities benefit communities throughout the nation.

 In earlier positions, Pat practiced law with the former New York firm of LeBoeuf, Lamb, Leiby and MacRae and worked as an elementary school teacher and coach.

 Pat holds a JD cum laude from New York Law School and a BA from the University of Notre Dame.